joBr99/nspanel-lovelace-ui/README.md

 `module` | False | string | | The module name of the app.
 `class` | False | string | | The name of the Class.
 `config` | False | complex | | Config/Mapping between Homeassistant and your NsPanel

+## FAQ - Frequently Asked Questions

+### Flashing of the Display Firmware with FlashNextion doesn't work

+1. Make sure to use the [tasmota32-nspanel.bin](https://github.com/tasmota/install/raw/main/firmware/unofficial/tasmota32-nspanel.bin) Tasmota build.
+2. Make sure to use an WebServer which supports http range requests HomeAssistant, apache2 or nginx for exmaple.
+3. Make sure to use HTTP and **not HTTPS**

+### My flashing doesn't start at all

+Try to send the FlashNextion command a second time.

+### My flashing got interrupted and the loading bar does not longer change.

+Reboot Tasmota and try to flash it a second time.

+### Waiting for content - This is taking longer than usual on the screen

+Please check your MQTT Topics in your apps.yaml and your mqtt configuration on tasmota.